Ishank0603/Visitor_Book/visitor-book/README.md

 # visitor-book
-A simple implementation that maintains the information of the visited user and sends them the mail on their registered ID regarding their current status
+A simple thinking to have a record of people moving on and out of a certain building in this time of corona to have a track over them.
 # link to website
 https://visitor-records.herokuapp.com/